Skip to content

 • Incidental Disclosures.
 We may make certain incidental or inadvertent uses or disclosures of your medical information.
 For example, while your doctor is explaining your medical condition, a small portion of the conversation might be overheard by someone walking past the treatment area.
 We will make reasonable efforts to limit these incidental disclosures.

 • Appointment Reminders.
-We may use and disclose Protected Health Information in an effort to contact you as a reminder that you have an appointment for medical treatment and care.
+We may use and disclose PHI in an effort to contact you as a reminder that you have an appointment for medical treatment and care.

 • Treatment Alternatives, Health Benefits and Services.
-We may use and disclose Protected Health Information to tell you about and suggest different ways of treatment, tell you about health-related benefits, and to offer services relating to your treatment that you may be interested in.
+We may use and disclose PHI to tell you about and suggest different ways of treatment, tell you about health-related benefits, and to offer services relating to your treatment that you may be interested in.

 • Research.
-Under certain circumstances, Broward Health may use and disclose your Protected Health Information for medical research purposes.
-All research projects are subject to specific approval from an authorized institutional review board or privacy board that has reviewed the research to set up protocols to ensure the privacy of your Protected Health Information.
+Under certain circumstances, Broward Health may use and disclose your PHI for medical research purposes.
+All research projects are subject to specific approval from an authorized institutional review board or privacy board that has reviewed the research to set up protocols to ensure the privacy of your PHI.
 Generally, we would only share your medical information for research purposes if you have given us permission to do so or if the review process determines that the research presents very little risk to the security of your medical information.
-Additionally, we may allow authorized researchers to view your Protected Health Information to prepare for research and create research proposals.
-For example, we may allow researchers to view Protected Health Information to allow them to identify patients to be included in their study as long as they do not remove, copy, or compromise any patients’ Protected Health Information.
+Additionally, we may allow authorized researchers to view your PHI to prepare for research and create research proposals.
+For example, we may allow researchers to view PHI to allow them to identify patients to be included in their study, as long as they do not remove, copy, or compromise any patients’ PHI.

 • Health Information Exchange.
 Broward Health participates in health information exchanges (HIE) which facilitate participating health care providers with a timely, secure, and authorized exchange of patient health information for treatment, payment, and operational purposes.
-The services offered by the health information exchanges are based on national standards for secure exchange of health information.
+These exchanges follow national standards designed to protect the privacy and security of health information.
 This means that Broward Health may share information about you to outside entities (such as other hospitals, doctors’ offices, pharmacies, or insurance companies).
 Broward Health may also receive information from those entities to improve treatment and coordination of health care services.
-Patients who are registered at a Broward Health facility will have the opportunity to opt-out of the HIE at time of registration.
-Patients can also opt out by calling Health Information Management at 954.888.3742.
+You will be given the opportunity to opt-out of most HIE’s at the time of registration.
+Patients can also opt-out by calling Health Information Management at 954-888-3742.

 HOW WE MAY USE AND DISCLOSE YOUR PROTECTED HEALTH INFORMATION IF YOU DON’T OBJECT VERBALLY AND OPT-OUT OF DISCLOSURE

 • Broward Health Hospital Directory.
 Unless you notify us that you object, we may use your name, location in the facility, general condition, and religious affiliation for our hospital directory.
 All of this information, except religious affiliation, will be disclosed to people who ask for you by name.
-Your religious affiliation may be given to a member of the clergy, such as a priest or rabbi, even if they don’t ask for you by name.
+Your religious affiliation may be given to a member of the clergy, such as priest or rabbi, even if they don’t ask for you by name.
 This information is generally provided to family, friends, and clergy so they can visit you and generally know how you are doing.
-If you are unable to object, we may disclose such information as necessary if we determine that it is in your best interest based on our professional judgment and you will be given the opportunity to object as soon as practical to do so.
+If you are unable to object, we may share this information if we believe it is in your best interest.
+You will be given the opportunity to object as soon as it is practical.

 • Individuals Involved in Your Care or Payment of Your Care.
 We may, without your objection, disclose Protected Health Information about you to a member of your family, a relative, a close friend, and any other person you identify, as it directly relates to that person’s involvement in your medical care.
 If you are unable to agree or object to such a disclosure, we may disclose such information as necessary if we determine it is in your best interests based on our professional judgment.

 • Disaster Relief Purposes.
-We may disclose your Protected Health Information in coordination with disaster relief organizations that seek to use the information to coordinate your care or notify family and friends of your location or condition in the event of a disaster.
+We may disclose your PHI in coordination with disaster relief organizations that seek to use the information to coordinate your care or notify family and friends of your location or condition in the event of a disaster.
 We will provide you with an opportunity to agree or object to such a disclosure whenever it is practical to do so.

 • Mobile Telephone Numbers.
 By providing Broward Health with your mobile phone number, you agree to receive communications on your mobile device.
+You may request alternative or confidential communications at any time as described in this Notice.
 Broward Health is not responsible for any wireless carrier fees that may apply.

 SPECIAL SITUATIONS: HOW WE MAY USE AND DISCLOSE YOUR PROTECTED HEALTH INFORMATION WITHOUT YOUR CONSENT, AUTHORIZATION, OR OPPORTUNITY TO AGREE OR OBJECT VERBALLY

-Under certain circumstances, Broward Health may use or disclose your Protected Health Information without your authorization or any other type of permission from you.
+Under certain circumstances, Broward Health may use or disclose your PHI without your authorization or any other type of permission from you.
 These circumstances are as follows:

-• As Required By Law.
-We will disclose Protected Health Information about you when required to do so by international, federal, state, or local law.
+• As Required by Law.
+We will disclose PHI about you when required to do so by international, federal, state, or local law.

 • To Avert Serious Threat to Health or Safety.
-We may use and disclose Protected Health Information about you when necessary to prevent a serious threat to your health and safety, the health and safety of another person, or the health and safety of the public.
+We may use and disclose PHI about you when necessary to prevent a serious threat to your health and safety, the health and safety of another person, or the health and safety of the public.
 In doing so, however, Broward Health would only disclose such information to parties able to help prevent the threat.

 • Business Associates.
-We may disclose Protected Health Information to our business associates who perform functions on our behalf or who provide a service to Broward Health.
-For example, we may use a company for billing, transcription, or consultation that would require access to Protected Health Information to perform its service.
-All of our business associates are obligated, under federal and state law as well as written agreement, to protect the privacy and security of your Protected Health Information.
+We may disclose PHI to our business associates who perform functions on our behalf or who provide a service to Broward Health.
+For example, we may use a company for billing, transportation, or consultation that would require access to PHI to perform its service.
+All of our business associates are obligated, under federal and state law as well as written agreement, to protect the privacy and security of your information.

 • Organ, Eye, and Tissue Donation.
-If you are an organ donor, we may release your Protected Health Information to organizations that handle organ procurement or organ, eye, or tissue transplantation or to an organ donation bank, as necessary to facilitate organ or tissue donation and transplantation.
+If you are an organ donor, we may release your PHI to organizations that handle organ procurement or organ, eye, or tissue transplantation or to an organ donation bank, as necessary to facilitate organ or tissue donation and transplantation.

 • Workers’ Compensation.
-We may disclose Protected Health Information about you to Workers’ Compensation or similar programs that provide benefits for work-related injuries and illness.
+We may disclose PHI about you to Workers’ Compensation or similar programs that provide benefits for work-related injuries and illness.

 • Public Health Activities and Risk.
-We may disclose your Protected Health Information for public health activities.
+We may disclose your PHI for public health activities.
 These activities generally include:

 • To prevent and control disease, injury or disability